bdwyertech/go-healthz/README.md

 ### Service-Specific Route
 Service-specific routes are available and correspond to the name of the service.
 For example, `/service/MyAppServiceName`

+### Passthrough Proxies
+This service supports pass-through to localhost services.
+You must explicitly declare supported verbs.

 ### Example Config
 ```yaml
 bind: 0.0.0.0:3000